 Support During Financial Literacy Month

-Many of us personal finance bloggers have a goal to help promote financial literacy.
-While blogging and podcasting are great ways to promote financial literacy, we should also consider getting out from behind the keyboard to interact with people in our communities directly.
+Many of us personal finance bloggers aim to help promote financial literacy.
+While blogging and podcasting are great ways to promote financial literacy, we should also consider getting out from behind the keyboard to interact directly with people in our communities.

-We all have different causes that we decide to support with our time and money.
+We all have different causes to support with our time and money.
 Giving your time or money can be so powerful.
 I salute anyone who decides to give to a cause greater than yourself.

-Consider volunteering for organizations that are out in the community and impacting promoting financial literacy.
-The four examples above are just a few organizations that are making a difference.
+Consider volunteering for organizations out in the community and impacting financial literacy.
+The four examples above are just a few organizations making a difference.
 A quick google search will turn up several other options in your area.
-Together we can make a difference to ensure that everyone understands basic financial topics that can have a long-lasting impact on our lives.
+Together we can make a difference to ensure that everyone understands essential financial topics that can have a long-lasting impact on our lives.

 Mark is the founder of Financial Pilgrimage, a blog dedicated to helping young families pay down debt and live financially free.
 Mark has a Bachelor’s degree in financial management and a Master’s degree in economics and finance.
 He is a husband of one and father of two and calls St. Louis, MO, home.
 He also loves playing in old man baseball leagues, working out, and being anywhere near the water.
 Mark has been featured in Yahoo!
 Finance, NerdWallet, and the Plutus Awards Showcase.